What is Work Study?

-To qualify, a student must have completed a 2017/2018 FAFSA by the priority filing date of February 1st 2017, and must demonstrate financial need (as determined by the federal government).
+To qualify, a student must have completed a FAFSA form by the priority filing date of February 1st, and must demonstrate financial need (as determined by the federal government).

 Evergreen has more students who qualify for Work Study than there are funds available.
 As a result, not everyone who is eligible will receive an award.

 How Do I Apply for Work Study Jobs?

 If you have already been awarded Work Study you can search for jobs on the Community Opportunity Database (CODA).